craigspaeth/nap/README.md

 `npm install nap`

+**You must include individual pre-processors in your package.json to use them.**

 ## Usage

 To make things easy nap assumes you have a */public* folder to serve static assets (like an Express.js public folder) so that nap can generate & reference assets inside */public/assets*.